EchoMAV/docs/docs/build_ardupilot.md

 ./waf sub                               # ROV and other submarines
 ```

-The .apj file will be located in the ```~/ardipilot/build//``` folder.
+The arducopter.apj and arducopter.bin file will be located in the ```~/ardupilot/build/EchoPilotAI/bin/``` folder.
 The firmware is now ready to be loaded on the board.
 > **_NOTE:_** If the EchoPilot AI is plugged in to your host computer, unplug it before proceeding.
 The board should be totally powered off before proceeding.

 ```
 ./waf copter upload
 ```
 When the build completes, the system will wait for a USB connection from the EchoPilot AI's bootloader.
 You should see a message indicating ```waiting for the bootloader...```.
 At this point, plug in a USB-A to USB-C cable between the host computer and the **FMU** USB connection on the EchoPilot AI.
 The board should be recognized and the firmware will be uploaded automatically.
-> Optionally, you can use [QGroundControl](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html) to upload the ```~/ardupilot/build.....``` file created previously.
+> Optionally, you can use [QGroundControl](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html) to upload the ```~/ardupilot/build/EchoPilotAI/bin/arducopter.apj``` file created previously.
 This is especially useful if you wish to send a firmware update to a customer as they can do it without terminal access.
-Follow the steps here to upload **Custom Firmware** using QGroundControl: [https://docs.px4.io/main/en/config/firmware.html](https://docs.px4.io/main/en/config/firmware.html)
+Follow the steps here to upload **Custom Firmware** using QGroundControl: [https://docs.qgroundcontrol.com/master/en/SetupView/Firmware.html](https://docs.qgroundcontrol.com/master/en/SetupView/Firmware.html)